Interview-Mate/Prep-d/README.md

 touch .env.local
 ```

-Copy the contents of the .env.sample file into the .env.local file and add your data:
+Copy the contents of the .env.sample file into the .env file and add your data

 In the `/server` folder, create a file called .env: